pacoraggio/GettingAndCleaningDataCourseFinalAssignment/README.md

 CodeBook.md: a R Markdown Notebook describing the variables, the data and any transformation performed to achieve the assignment goals

-activity_labels.txt: a .txt file containing the different activities recorded in the experiment features.txt
+activity_labels.txt: a .txt file containing the different activities recorded in the

-  a .txt file containing the features names of the recorded variables of the experiments
+experiment_features.txt: a .txt file containing the features names of the recorded variables of the experiments

-features_info.txt

-  a .txt file contining the information about how features were selected
+features_info.txt: a .txt file contining the information about how features were selected

 'train/X_train.txt' is the Training set.